 Built-in Gains from C Corporations.
 Notwithstanding our qualification and taxation as a REIT, under specified circumstances we may be subject to corporate income taxation if we acquire a REIT asset where our adjusted tax basis in the asset is determined by reference to the adjusted tax basis of the asset as owned by a C corporation (such as an asset that we hold in a QRS following the liquidation or other conversion of a former TRS).
 For instance, we may be subject to federal income taxation on all or part of the built-in gain that was present on the last date an asset was owned by a C corporation, if we succeed to a carryover tax basis in that asset directly or indirectly from such C corporation and if we sell the asset during the five-year period beginning on the day the asset ceased being owned by such C corporation.
 In addition, if any assets so acquired are depreciated as personal property rather than real property, we may file appropriate accounting method change applications in order that applicable assets will be depreciated in a fashion more commensurate with their status as real property under Section 856 of the IRC.
-The depreciation recapture resulting under Section 337(d) and 1374 of the IRC.
-To the extent of our income and gains in a taxable year that are subject to the built-in gains tax, net of any taxes paid on such income and gains with respect to that taxable year, our taxable dividends paid in the following year will be potentially eligible for taxation to noncorporate U.S. stockholders".
-If and when we sell assets that may have associated built-in gains tax exposure, then we expect to make appropriate provision for the associated tax tax itabilities on our financial statements.
+The depreciation recapture resulting under Section 481(a) of the IRC from these accounting method changes will be subject to applicable federal corporate income tax liability, including under Sections 337(d) and 1374 of the IRC.
+To the extent of our income and gains in a taxable year that are subject to the built-in gains tax, net of any taxes paid on such income and gains with respect to that taxable year, our taxable dividends paid in the following year will be potentially eligible for taxation to noncorporate U.S. stockholders at the preferential tax rates for "qualified dividends" as described below under the heading "-Taxation of Taxable U.S. Stockholders".
+If and when we sell assets that may have associated built-in gains tax exposure, then we expect to make appropriate provision for the associated tax liabilities on our financial statements.